 The temperature drops slightly the higher you go in Apia so it feels a few degrees cooler at the cafe, we found it a beautiful … Read the rest

 Pacific Jewell Garden Cafe is a gem of a find in a small industrial park in Apia.
 There is plenty of seating and a lush garden full of tropical plants.

 French toast, waffles and omelettes are on the breakfast menu, there are sandwiches and sweet treats in the cabinet, as well as a bagel menu with the option of designing your own.

 I loved the coconut table accessories, the hand held fans on the tables, and insect repellent are thoughtful touches too.

-We visited for an … Read the rest
+We visited for an afternoon tea of coffee ($9 for a large latte), and chocolate cake ($12), it’s … Read the rest

 There are some good cafes in Samoa in lovely locations.
 This blog post about Nourish Cafe is the first in a series of Apia cafes that will include Pacific Jewell Garden Cafe, Forest Cafe and Le Petit Cafe.
 (If you’re travelling to Samoa or are thinking about it, see our Samoa Travel Guide).

 Nourish Cafe serves good food in a modern and stylish setting.
 Produce is bought from local organic farmers so if you like to support local producers your money is well spent here.

 The menu at Nourish includes salads, soups, local fish … Read the rest

 We recently returned from a week in Tonga and have updated our Tonga Guide.
 It was our third visit to the island nation and we spent our time on the main island of Tongatapu and took day trips to ‘Atata and Pangaimotu Islands.